 Description

-Easy to prepare and enough to feed a whole football team :) Traditional German Tray Bake: Damson Plum Cake with Streusel
+Easy to prepare and enough to feed a whole football team.
+A traditional German tray bake everyone loves: Damson Plum Cake with Streusel Topping.

 Ingredients